-I am an archaeologist and philologist specialising in the Bronze Age Middle East (c.
+I am an archaeologist and assyriologist specialising in the Bronze Age Middle East (c.
 3000-1200 BCE).
-I take a particular interest in comparative, data-driven approaches to the study of economic structure and landscape history, aided by a rare, interdisciplinary background encompassing core skills in the handling of primary textual and material evidence, landscape archaeology, and digital and spatial humanities research designs.
+In my research, I take a particular interest in comparative, data-driven approaches to the study of social and economic structure and landscape history, integrating text and material culture.
+As a teacher, I am engaged primarily in teaching courses on the history, archaeology, and language of the ancient Middle East, specifically the cuneiform world.

-Keywords: political economy economic history digital humanities archaeology landscape spatial humanities assyriology middle east geographical information systems
+Keywords: digital humanities archaeology cuneiform landscape spatial humanities assyriology middle east geographical information systems

 Having received my PhD in Archaeology (2017), I spent a year in Berlin before obtaining a research position with the ERC-funded Persia and Its Neighbours-project of the University of Durham in January 2018.
 Here, I worked with remote sensing of upland sites in northeast Iran.
 I came to Uppsala in June 2018 as a researcher with the project Memories for Life: Materiality and Memory of Ancient Near Eastern Inscribed Private Objects based at the Department of Linguistics and Philology and funded by the Swedish Research Council.